NardiniA/antonio-nardini-phone-numbers/content/pages/about.md

   description: Who are we?
 What do we do?
 How is it accomplished?
   bg: ''
 - template: about
-  title: Top quality web developers helping small businesses.
+  title: Getting Started With Antonio.
   slider:
   - title: Fast.
     text: My websites are built with Next JS which is a static site generator and